Insights Payroll

 Different agent banks publish slightly different rejection-code schemas, but the failure patterns we see across UAE clients cluster around six recurring root causes.

 1. Employer ID mismatch.
-The 13-digit Employer Unique ID in the EDR does not match the MoHRE establishment number on the current trade licence.
+The 13-digit Employer Unique ID in the SCR does not match the MoHRE establishment number on the current trade licence.
 Almost always triggered by an establishment renewal that issues a new card number without HR being told.

 2. Labour card or Emirates ID mismatch.
-An SCR carries a work-permit number that no longer matches the renewed permit on the MoHRE system, or an Emirates ID that has been re-issued.
+An EDR carries a work-permit number that no longer matches the renewed permit on the MoHRE system, or an Emirates ID that has been re-issued.
 Some agents reject just the row; others reject the entire file on a single mismatch.

 3. Salary frequency inconsistency.
 An employee registered with MoHRE on a daily-pay contract appears in a monthly SIF, or vice versa.
 The fix is to amend the MoHRE contract through the standard contract-modification flow before the next cycle.

 4. Insufficient funding cover.
-The cleared balance in the WPS account is below the EDR total.
+The cleared balance in the WPS account is below the SCR total.
 A pending inbound transfer does not count.
 Fund the account at least two working days before the upload.

 5. Bank routing code error.
-An SCR carries a wrong agent code or account number — usually because the employee changed their salary bank without updating HR.
+An EDR carries a wrong agent code or account number — usually because the employee changed their salary bank without updating HR.
 The credit cannot be routed and the row rejects.

 6. Date or period error.
-The salary year and month in the EDR do not match the period being paid, or a leave period spans two cycles without correct splitting.
+The salary year and month in the SCR do not match the period being paid, or a leave period spans two cycles without correct splitting.
 Both reject on validation.

 Every SIF rejection is a data-quality finding waiting to be logged.
 Track every rejection code by client, employee and root cause, and you will discover that 80% of recurring rejections trace back to fewer than 10 master-data fields.
 Fix the master and the cycle runs clean.